suffolklibraries/sljekyll/help/printing-copying-scanning/index.md

 You can print from the internet or bring in a USB stick with files on it.

-Some of our bigger libraries have fax machines.
-Visit [your local library's page](/libraries/) to find out which facilities they offer.
+Some of our bigger libraries have A3 printing and photocopying, and fax machines.
+Visit [your local library's page](/libraries/) or contact them before you visit to find out which facilities they offer.

 ## Costs